AVGP/Selenize/README.md

 ### Step 3: Setup Beanstalkd

 After installing Beanstalkd via apt, you just have to uncomment the last line in /etc/default/beanstalkd and run `/etc/init.d/beanstalkd start`
+Setup the CakePHP-Plugin by running `git submodule init --update`.

 ### Step 4: Install PHPUnit and PHPUnit_Selenium
 Run the following